List

 unzip : [(A, B)] -> ([A], [B]) unzip(l)

--th element of the second result list is b
+a, and the i-th element of the second result list is b.
+See

 assert unzip([("cow", 42.3), ("dog", .428), ("cat", 13.3)]) == (["cow", "dog", "cat"], [42.3, .428, 13.3]) assert unzip([(@hi, 'h')]) == ([@hi], ['h']) assert unzip([]) == ([], [])